tomato42/tls13-spec/draft-ietf-tls-tls13.md

 since the UNIX epoch.
 If this value is 0, then the parameters are only valid for this connection.

-group
-: The group for the long-term DH key that is being established for this configuration.

 key_identifier
 : The key identifier to be used with the known configuration extension
 {{known-configuration-extension}} in known key mode.

 group
-: The same meaning as in ClientKeyShare.
+: The same meaning as in ServerKeyShare.
+This MUST be the same group as used for that message.

 server_key
-: The DH key that is being used for this connection.
+: The server's DH key share.
 {:br }

-       enum { online(0), offline(1), (255)} ParametersType;
+       enum { online(0), (255)} ParametersType;

        struct {
            UnsignedParameters parameters;
            ParametersType params_type;
            digitally-signed struct {
              UnsignedParameters parameters;
+             opaque session_hash[Hash.length];
            };
            opaque zero_rt_id<0..2^16-1>;
        } ServerParameters;

 params_type
-: Whether these parameters were signed with an offline or online signature.
+: The type of parameters.
+Currently this MUST be "online".

 zero_rt_id
 : The identifier for the 0-RT context (if any) being established by this